pattiereaves/hello-alexa/wcphx-outline.md

 ## How I got into Voice

-Colleague started developing the VoiceWP plugin
+- Colleague started developing the VoiceWP plugin
-Got a grant
+- Got a Knight Foundation to make a skill for a Cooper Hewitt Smithsonian Design Musem where the user is "walking around in a gallery" using an Alexa skill
+- Accessibility
+- Relatively new technology
+- Mobile first of this decade

+---

 ## What is VoiceWP
 - Plugin that allows you to make an Alexa skill on a system you're already using.